 Citi Trends, Inc. and its subsidiary (the "Company") operate as a value-priced retailer of urban fashion apparel and accessories for the entire family.
-As of May 4, 2019, the Company operated 561 stores in 32 states.
+As of August 3, 2019, the Company operated 562 stores in 32 states.

-The condensed consolidated balance sheet as of May 4, 2019 and the condensed consolidated statements of income and cash flows for the thirteen week periods ended May 4, 2019 and May 5, 2018 have been prepared by the Company without audit.
+The condensed consolidated financial statements and notes thereto have been prepared by the Company without audit.
 The condensed consolidated balance sheet as of February 2, 2019 has been derived from the audited financial statements as of that date, but does not include all required year-end disclosures.
-In the opinion of management, such statements include all adjustments considered necessary to present fairly the Company's financial position as of May 4, 2019 and February 2, 2019, and its results of operations and cash flows for all periods presented.
+In the opinion of management, such statements include all adjustments considered necessary for fair financial statement presentation.
 These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's latest Annual Report on Form 10-K for the year ended February 2, 2019.

 The accompanying unaudited condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all information and footnotes required by U.S. GAAP for complete financial statements.
-Operating results for the thirteen weeks ended May 4, 2019 are not necessarily indicative of the results that may be expected for the fiscal year ending February 1, 2020.
+Operating results for the twenty-six weeks ended August 3, 2019 are not necessarily indicative of the results that may be expected for the fiscal year ending February 1, 2020.